SAP-samples/codejam-cap-llm/exercises/07-implement-job-posting-service/README.md

 A message to a chat model requires a couple of information.
 First of all, you need to specify if you are sending an user message or a system message.
 In your case, you are constructing a system message with the general instructions for the LLM.
 You add the result of the cosine similarity search to the instructions for the model to give a better response.
 To the user, this additional information is hidden so they can focus on their request.
 The user query itself is being sent with the user profile to the LLM.

 The client is defined to connect to the `GPT-5-Mini` using a template describing what you want the chat model to do including the user query.
 Finally you define strict rules for the content filter.
 The service is not tolerating any inappropriate or discriminating language which is of utmost importance!
-Take a look at the official documentation to understand content filters and learn more about levels of severity: [Azure AI Content Filtering](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/content-filter?tabs=warning%2Cuser-prompt%2Cpython-new).
+Take a look at the official documentation to understand content filters and learn more about levels of severity: <a href="https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/content-filter?tabs=warning%2Cuser-prompt%2Cpython-new" target="_blank">Azure AI Content Filtering</a>.

 The levels available are: